Spring Plant Sales

 Spring is in the air and our gardens are awake and growing.
 We've had lots of rain to erase all thoughts of last year's drought.
 We've spent the winter months anticipating warm days and sunny skies, and we can't wait to get out and see all the colorful flowers once again!
 Perhaps you've been buying seeds for that great veggie garden or saved seeds from last year and your greenhouse bursting with new growth.
 Garden sales and swaps are now enticing us to add to our collection of green things.
 Then, we remember being overwhelmed with watering, weeding, and more watering and we vow not to do that again.
 So now is a good time to think about what we need and what we should be planting and have a plan before we hit those sales.

 I will admit that I'm biased, but my favorite sale is the Blount County Master Gardeners Annual Plant Sale.
 I've always come away with at least one new plant I haven't tried before.
-This year it is being held on Saturday May 13, 2017 from 10AM until 2PM at the Smoky Mountain Harley Davidson "Shed" 1820 W Lamar Alexander Pkwy, Maryville.
+This year it is being held at the Smoky Mountain Harley Davidson "Shed" 1820 W Lamar Alexander Pkwy, Maryville.

 The Master Gardeners have been busy potting up some great finds from their amazing gardens and preparing all sorts of crafts and garden knick-knacks.
 They'll have an "Ask the Master Gardener Table" so you can stop in and ask all the questions you've been saving, or get great advice when you buy the plants they'll have for sale.
 Please mark it down on your calendar and come by and see us there!